Blog: Remote Work + Parenting

 So, as we move forward into 2016, ask yourself: do I have a remote work option where I work?
 If yes, what are you doing to refine it to meet the various, evolving needs of the team, the company, and of your teammates, including your own?
 If you don't have a remote work option or policy, why not?
 Are you in an industry that explicitly forbids it by some legalese or law?
 If not, pose the question of remote work to your teammates, or your direct supervisor, to get a feel if it's something your team not only wants but could benefit from having.

 Exploring remote work

-If you're exploring remote work for the first time, somethings you want to consider as a part of what you propose to your teammates or leadership are:
+If you're exploring remote work for the first time, somethings you want to consider as a part of what you propose to your teammates and leadership are:

 - Tools.
 What tools are available to use to stay in touch with remote staff?
 E.g. Slack, Google Docs, etc.